 View the current performance schedule - includes student recitals and Performance Lab dates

 Southwestern Singers is a mixed vocal ensemble of 40 auditioned members.
-The choir, directed by Dr. David Thye, sings in chapel, presents concerts 2 -3 times annually, and takes an annual tour to colleges, universities, and churches.
+The choir, directed by Dr. John Simons, sings in chapel, presents concerts 2 -3 times annually.
 Southwestern Singers also joins with the Southwestern Master Chorale for annual performances of Handel's Messiah and Southwestern's annual Gala of Sacred Music concert.
-Recently, the group performed with the Master Chorale at Avery Fisher Hall, part of the Lincoln Center in New York City.
+In 2011, the group performed with the Master Chorale at Avery Fisher Hall, part of the Lincoln Center in New York City.